YOU CAN RECOVER

 At LifeSync Malibu Healing Center we have a multifaceted relapse prevention program that will help you stay sober and live a victorious life.
 Our counselors and therapists will guide you through an individualized plan that will prepare you for the stresses and rigors of sobriety.

 You may have tried this before and failed or this may be your first time in recovery.
 Either way, you must be asking yourself can I get better and stay that way?
 The answer is a resounding YES!
 But you are going to have to work at it.
 And that’s why our program will provide you with the skills or coping mechanisms needed to get sober and stay sober.
-We will help you get better!
+We will help you get better with relapse prevention!

 We often get asked why people relapse and over the years we know that there are many. many reasons why people relapse.
 At the core however, we have noticed some patterns of behavior that will predict a relapse.